 The liberal arts, offer lessons yet, for liberal democracies!
-If the past, is another country, there the arts, convey our humanity.
+If the past is another country, there, the arts convey our humanity.
 We live today in dangerous times, but was it not ever thus?
 Did the citizens of the ancient civilisations in antiquity, not sit side by side the most uncivilised behaviour?
 And did they not make art?
 Were the DeMedicis of Florence not contemporaries of the Borgias of Rome?
 Did the Renaissance not precede the Inquisition?
 Was the first Elizabethan era not threatened by the Armada?
 Or the Restoration not troubled by the Great Plague?
 Surely the Age of Enlightenment was the name for something, that had somehow, always been there, and in a sense, never would.
 Yes we live in dangerous times, yet wonder if it was ever thus.

 But now, more than ever, we can speak our mind and now more than ever, we must.
 A few can shatter buildings, where people once, went innocently going about their business.
 Or they can vandalise buildings, where people once, were individually showing us their brilliance.
 But they cannot destroy an idea, if an idea is worth believing in!
 We will always remember 9/11, and Palmyra is part of our world.
 And who has any idea, of what to do now, in a world so quickly, turned upside down.
-Can the sickness unleashed around the world, from a market place in China, bring possibilities for a better world, from the market place of ideas?
+Can the sickness unleashed around the world, have originated from a market place in China?
+Can it bring possibilities for a better world, with originality from the market place of ideas?
 An idea can become an ideal, and an ideal can be made real.
 What is imagined in the human mind, felt within the human heart, and made with human hands, must be maintained, and more.
 It is through our creativity, we can try to create the world anew.

 To create, is to contribute.
+True artistry, is a real contribution.
 The artist is an amateur, the arts are much loved.
 The artist is a professional, the arts can be hard work.
 The artist is a dreamer, the arts help us dream.
 The artist is a thinker, the arts make us think.
 The artist is a student, the arts are worth studying.
 The artist is a teacher, the arts teach us so much.
 The artist is an actor, singer, dancer.
 The artist is a writer, painter, sculptor.
-And the arts, in each act, are a song and dance, a writing of wrongs and a putting the world to rights, with the painting of a picture, or the sculpting of a model, of what might be.
+And the arts, with each act, are a song and dance, a writing of wrongs and a putting the world to rights, with the painting of a picture, or the sculpting of a model, of what might be.
 Within, all artists, could be free radicals, without each artist, there would be a mono-culture.